 Few injuries are as devastating as a serious burn.
 Burn injuries can leave you struggling with an incredibly painful physical injury and trying to figure out how to cope with the trauma of your accident.
 While you are struggling to get better, the financial costs of your accident will add up quickly.
 If someone caused your burn injury you may be entitled to compensation.
 Money will not take your pain away, but it can help to reduce the stress you experience after your accident.

-At Lavent Law, our Miami burn injury attorneys know how to maximize your financial award.
+At Lavent Law, P.A., our Miami burn injury attorneys know how to maximize your financial award.
 Call us today to schedule your free case evaluation.

 Understanding Burn Injuries in Miami